dev-rwt/CUCU_Compiler/README.md

 # CUCU_Compiler
-THE PROGRAM SHOULBE BE RUN WITH THE FOLLOWING COMMANDS: lex cucu.l yacc -d cucu.y cc lex.yy.c y.tab.c -o cucu
+THE PROGRAM SHOULBE BE RUN WITH THE FOLLOWING COMMANDS:
+'''bash
+lex cucu.l
+yacc -d cucu.y
+cc lex.yy.c y.tab.c -o cucu
-./cucu {Name of the file to be tested}		(For example: ./cucu Sample1.cu)
+./cucu {Name of the file to be tested}
+'''
+(For example: ./cucu Sample1.cu)

 cucu.l:
 This file generates all the tokens by parsing throught the input file and gives the tokens as output in Lexer.txt